Same-Day Service vs. True Plumbing Emergency: Know the Difference

 - "How do you charge for emergency calls, hourly plus a dispatch fee, or flat rate?"

-- "Is there an after-hours or weekend surcharge, and what is it?"
+- "Is there an after-hours, weekend, or holiday surcharge, and what is it?"

 - "Can you provide a written, itemized estimate before starting work?"